derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/Intro-Cloud-Client.md

 ![](images/oraclecode/code_3.png)

 - Enter your VNC Host IP address into the VNC Viewer and press enter.
+Note: when connecting to VNC, Port 5911 is a higher resolution setting , and 5910 is lower resolution.

 ![](images/oraclecode/code_4.png)